 Programs from facilities that are not licensed to provide medical or behavioral health treatment for covered conditions.
 Examples are prisons, nursing homes, and juvenile detention facilities.
 Not Medically Necessary Services or supplies that are not medically necessary even if they're court ordered.
 Orthodontia Orthodontia, regardless of condition, including casts, models, x-rays, photographs, examinations, appliances, braces, and retainers.
 Provider's Licensing Certification Services that are outside the scope of the provider's license or certification or any unlicensed or uncertified providers.
 Recreational, Camp and Activity Programs Recreational, camp and activity-based programs.
-These programs are not medically necessary and include: Serious Adverse Events and Never Events Serious Adverse Events are hospital injury(ies) caused by medical management that prolonged the hospitalization, and/or produces a disability at the time of discharge.
+These programs are not medically necessary and include: Gym, swim and other sports programs, camps, and training.
+Creative art, play and sensory movement and dance therapy.
+Recreational programs and camps.
+Boot camp programs, outward bound programs and tall-ship programs.
+Equine programs and other animal-assisted programs and camps.
+Exercise and maintenance-level programs.
+Hiking, and other adventure programs and camps.
+Serious Adverse Events and Never Events Serious Adverse Events are hospital injury(ies) caused by medical management that prolonged the hospitalization, and/or produces a disability at the time of discharge.
 Never Events are events that should never occur, such as a surgery on the wrong patient, surgery on the wrong body part or a wrong surgery.
 Members and this plan are not responsible for payment of services provided by in-network providers for serious adverse events, never events and resulting follow-up care.
 Serious adverse events and never events are medical errors that are specific to a nationally published list.
 They are identified by specific diagnoses codes, procedure codes and specific present-on-admission indicator codes.
 In-Network providers may not bill members for these services and members are held harmless.
 Not all medical errors are defined as serious adverse events or never events.
 You can obtain a list of serious adverse events and never events by contacting us at 1-800-722-4661 (TTY:711) or on the Center for Medicare and Medicaid Services (CMS) website.
 Services or Supplies For Which You Don't Legally Have To Pay Services and supplies for which no charge is made, for which none would have been made if this plan were not in effect, or for which you are not legally required to pay.
 Sexual Dysfunction Diagnosis and treatment of sexual dysfunctions, regardless of origin or cause; surgical, medical, or psychological treatment of impotence or hypoactive sexual desire disorder, including drugs, medications, or penile or other implants.
 [Vision Exam Routine vision exams to test visual acuity and/or to prescribe any type of vision hardware.]
-[Vision Hardware Vision hardware (and their fittings) used to improve visual sharpness, including eyeglasses and contact lenses, and related supplies not covered under the Home Medical Equipment (HME) , Orthotics , Prosthetics and Supplies benefit.
-This plan never covers non-prescription eyeglasses or contact lenses, or other special purpose vision aids (such as magnifying attachments), sunglasses or light-sensitive lenses, even if prescribed.]
+[Vision Hardware Vision hardware (and their fittings) used to improve visual sharpness, including eyeglasses and contact lenses, and related supplies not covered under the Home Medical Equipment (HME), Orthotics, Prosthetics and Supplies benefit.
+This plan never covers non- prescription eyeglasses or contact lenses, or other special purpose vision aids (such as magnifying attachments), sunglasses or light-sensitive lenses, even if prescribed.]